buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 - A bhikkhu named Sāti promulgates the pernicious view that consciousness transmigrates from life to life.
 The Buddha reprimands him with a lengthy discourse on dependent origination, showing how all phenomena of existence arise and cease through conditions.

 {% include inline_content.html category="av" slug="mn38-explanation_brahmali" %}
-- Ajahn Brahmali covers this sutta in his ever-cheery style.
+- Ajahn Brahmali covers this sutta in his ever-cheery style, explaining how rebirth is different from transmigration.

 #### Homework

-With that as a way of introduction, we're perhaps ready to read this week's homework and see how it all fits together.
+With that as an introduction, we're perhaps ready to read this week's homework and see how it fits together.

 {% include inline_content.html category="excerpts" slug="raga_analayo" %}
-- A short article on *rāga* in the the Pāli Canon, one of the critical components of the cause of suffering.
+- A short article on *rāga* in the the Pāli Canon, one of the critical components causing suffering.

 {% include inline_content.html category="essays" slug="practical-origination_yuttadhammo" %}
-- Bhante Yuttadhammo introduces us to Dependent Origination.
+- Bhante Yuttadhammo introduces Dependent Origination in his own way, trying to point towards its utility in practice.

 {% include inline_content.html category="canon" slug="sa301" %}
 - This short sutra from the Chinese Canon explains another way of understanding “The Middle Way”